When Do You Need to Repipe Your Home?

 • There is grey polybutylene piping in your plumbing: Polybutylene (PB) pipes were popular from 1975 up until 1995, because they were very affordable.
 But it was soon discovered that they were reactive and prone to develop microfractures.
 If you still have grey polybutylene pipes in your plumbing system, it is time to get rid of them.
 The same applies to lead pipes.

-• Your house is over 50 years old: If the house is 50 years old or over and the plumbing system has never been updated, you certainly need a whole house water service line replacement.
+• Your house is over 50 years old: If the house is 50 years old or over and the plumbing system has never been updated, you certainly need a main water line replacement.
 Most old houses will have cast iron, galvanized steel, or clay pipes in them.
 Between the time of their installation and today, those pipes would have deteriorated.

 Signs that you should repipe your home